alexreg/libsbuf/README.md

 Building
 --------

 To build the library, simply run `./build` from the root directory of the project.
-This produces output in the `lib/` and `man/` directories (and intermediary output in `obj/`).
+This produces all output in the `output` subdirectory.

 Installing
 ----------